 And TED’s Product Development Director Thaniya Keereepart had this to say: “One thing that’s been exceptionally interesting for me about Glass is the user interface.
 We’ve become accustomed to using our hands to ‘touch’ a device in order to control it — it’s evolved from a keyboard to a mouse to a touchpad.
 With Glass, you have a very different UI constraint to how information is controlled and revealed.
 That Star Trek future where we speak to a computer that Hollywood had been dreaming of for decades has arrived, and I think it’s here to stay.
 On photos and videos — I think people over time will come to value first-person recording more and more.
 Filming babies and children seem to be one of the more popular things to do via Glass for a reason — it’s personal.
 It’s the memory recorded exactly how you see it.
 Removing the barrier between your eyes, a recording device, and the subject, makes the filming experience much more about you and your child.”

 She sums it up saying, “I agree with Michael that this device is merely the first step in the evolution of smart wearable computers.
 Its purpose and value, in my opinion, is to trigger our imagination and creativity.”

-Prototyping a new product can take eons.
-Or it can take … a day.
-In this talk from TEDYouth, Tom Chi – who was on the team that developed Glass – shares how the invention was rapid prototyped, with team members expressing desires, solving problems and eliminating dud ideas by mocking up the design using clay, paper, modeling wire, binder clips, hairbands and chopsticks.
+Where Google Glass will go from here, no one knows.
+But here is a TEDYouth talk that shows where it started.
+In it, Tom Chi – who was on the team that developed Glass – shares how the invention was rapid prototyped in a single day.
+He tells how team members solved problems and eliminated dud ideas by mocking up the design using clay, paper, modeling wire, binder clips, hairbands and chopsticks.